 It is important to consider all of your needs when searching for alcohol rehab treatment.
 Rehab centers differ in the services that are available.
 These differences can be crucial to your success.
 Some levels of alcoholism require detoxification with 24-hour medical care available.
 Other patients may need therapy for dual diagnosis.
 Other important factors include the severity of your addiction and the type of assistance you require.
 It is always a good idea to determine what kind of follow-up support is available with rehab.
 There are 4 major types of alcohol treatment available.
 They include detox, inpatient treatment, outpatient treatment and sober living.
-Typically more then one of these treatment types will be necessary to maximize the success of recovery from alcoholism.
-We detail of them below:
+Typically more than one of these treatment types will be necessary to maximize the success of recovery from alcoholism.

 Georgia Alcohol Detox

 There are a total of 54 different Georgia alcohol detox facilities according to the most recent SAMSHA research study of treatment facilities.
-Of these detox facilities only 19 provide residential in-patient detox.
+Of these detox facilities only 19 provide residential inpatient detox.
 Medically-monitored alcohol detox programs are vital for individuals who struggle with a physical addiction to alcohol.
 Severe alcoholism has the potential to lead to serious adverse effects on the body (including death), prompting the need for a Georgia alcohol detox program.
 Here are some of the dangers that occur during the alcohol detox process: